10 Strategies for Pet Tax Deductions

 Finally, it’s important to keep detailed records of all expenses related to the cat and consult with a tax professional to ensure compliance with all IRS regulations regarding business expenses.

-Working animals can play an important role in many different types of businesses.
+Working animals play an important role in many different types of businesses.
 For example, dogs can be used for herding livestock on a ranch or farm.
 These animals are essential to the operation of the business and their care can be costly.

 Here is a list of a variety examples of working animals: